harfangeek/MeshEditor/README.md

 The project Makefile automatically list all .cpp files so it is not needed to edit it when adding new files.

+## Unit tests

-## Testing
+## Continus Integration

+### Workflow
-The master and develop branches are automatically built on push using [Travis-CI](https://travis-ci.org/harfangeek/MeshEditor).
+The master and develop branches are automatically built and tested on push using [Travis-CI](https://travis-ci.org/harfangeek/MeshEditor).
 The following configurations are tested:
 - Linux with gcc
 - Linux with clang
 - Windows with mingw64-gcc